ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 ```

-All JWTs consist of is a header and payload, which are JSON objects.
+All JWTs consist of a header and payload, which are JSON objects.
 It is not signed and not encrypted.

 ---
 ##### JWS